 Turn your drinks and recipes a dazzling shade of poppy red, enjoy a tangy, sharp-sweet flavour and nurture your body at the same time.
-Let's take a look at hibiscus health benefits.August 05, 2021 2:15 pm July 27, 2021 5:56 pm
+Let's take a look at hibiscus health benefits.April 19, 2023 2:37 pm April 17, 2023 12:58 pm

 What is hibiscus?

 Perhaps the most well-known is Hibiscus sabdariffa, also known as roselle.
 This variety has a delicate flower with rounded petals.
 It is protected by a spiky red outer casing called the calyx.
-This is the one which is generally used to make teas and tisanes, and to treat various ailments in traditional medicine.
+This, and other varieties, is generally used to make teas and tisanes, and to treat various ailments in traditional medicine.

 Originally, Hibiscus sabdariffa comes from West Africa.
 If you are green-fingered, it is possible to grow it in the USA and Europe.
 That said, if you live in a cooler climate you’ll probably be better off growing these flowers in your greenhouse, as they are particularly sensitive to frost.